scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 “\turn:lane:forward=*”, “\turn:lane:backward=*” - and
 created a custom layer over the `mapbox.satellite layer` [mapbox]_.
-We have humans manually draw and verify bounding boxes around the turn lane markings six classes of turn lane markings using JOSM [josm]_, a process called annotation.
+To ensure the highest quality for our training set, we have humans manually draw and verify bounding boxes around the turn lane markings six classes of turn lane markings using JOSM [josm]_, a process called annotation.
-The six classes of turn lane markings are “\Left”, “\Right”, “\Through”, “\ThroughLeft”, “\ThroughRight”, “\Other” in five cities, over 53,000 turn lane markings.
+We annotated six classes of turn lane markings - “\Left”, “\Right”, “\Through”, “\ThroughLeft”, “\ThroughRight”, “\Other” in five cities, resulting in over 53,000 turn lane markings.
 We included turn lane markings of all shapes and sizes, as well as ones that are partially covered by cars and/or shadows.
 We excluded turn lane markings that are erased or fully